flow-state-coop/sqf-degen/ui/README.md

 Install _Node Version 18_ if you don't have it but stay within LTS.

-Use yarn to download and install all your dependencies
+Use pnpm to download and install all your dependencies

 ```
 pnpm install